-Founded in 1980, the International World Games Association (IWGA) is a non-governmental and non-profit-making international organization constituted under Swiss law.
-Made up of International Sports Federations, it administers a quadrennial and multidisciplinary sports event, The World Games, which aspires to equal and exceed the importance of world championships organized by each federation individually.
+Founded in 1980, the International World Games Association (IWGA) is a non-governmental and non-profit-making international organisation constituted under Swiss law.
+Made up of International Sports Federations, it administers a quadrennial and multidisciplinary sports event, The World Games, which aspires to equal and exceed the importance of World Championships organised by each federation individually.

 The principal aim of the IWGA is to develop the popularity of the sports governed by its Member Federations, to improve their prominence through excellent sporting achievements, and to conserve all the traditional values of sport through The World Games.

-Since its founding meeting in Seoul, Korea, IWGA membership increased from 12 to currently 37 International Sports Federations (IFs).
-For IFs to become a Member of the IWGA, their membership with SportAccord (formerly General Association of International Sports Federations - GAISF) is prerequisite.
-The IWGA is a member of SportAccord and represented on its Council.
-Another requirement is that the sports, or disciplines of sports, proposed by the federations for inclusion in The World Games are not currently on the program of the Games of the Olympiad.
+Since its founding meeting in Seoul, Korea, IWGA membership increased from 12 to currently 39 International Sports Federations (IFs).
+For IFs to become a Member of the IWGA, their membership with General Association of International Sports Federations - GAISF is prerequisite.
+The IWGA is a member of GAISF and represented on its Council.
+Another requirement is that the sports, or disciplines of sports, proposed by the federations for inclusion in The World Games are not currently on the programme of the Olympic Games.

 In the year following The World Games, the IWGA General Meeting elects a seven-member Executive Committee to a term of four years.
 This board coordinates and supervisesall mattersrelated to The World Games on behalf of the Member IFs.
 The board's tasks include making recommendations for the selection of suitablehost cities and serving as the permanent liaisonbetween the IWGA and the games' organizers.